caltechlibrary/eprinttools/docs/replicating_an_eprints_repo.md

       "organization": "Example Library IR",
       "site_title": "A EPrints Repository",
       "site_welcome": "Welcome to an EPrints Repository",
-      "distribution_id": "XXXXXXXXXXXX"
+      "distribution_id": "",
+      "bucket": "",
+      "htdocs": "htdocs",
+      "templates": "templates",
+      "static": "static"
     }
 ```

 Field explanations

 eprint_url
-: is a URL with login credentials authorized to access the EPrints REST API
+: (required) is a URL with login credentials authorized to access the EPrints REST API

 dataset
-: name of your dataset collection you've initialized with the dataset command
+: (required) name of your dataset collection you've initialized with the dataset command

 number_of_days
 : Is an integer used to calculate the "recent" number of days to harvest

 control_item
-: This is a link (minus the EPrints ID) to use to access the EPrint page needed to edit/manage the item
+: (used in templates) This is a link (minus the EPrints ID) to use to access the EPrint page needed to edit/manage the item

 users
-: Points at the JSON export of the users in the EPrint repository, it is needed to get the names of depositors
+: (required) Points at the JSON export of the users in the EPrint repository, it is needed to get the names of depositors

 subjects
-: Points at a copy of a plain text file found in your EPrint under `/archives/REPO_ID/cfg/subject`, it is used to map subject views to paths and names
+: (required) Points at a copy of a plain text file found in your EPrint under `/archives/REPO_ID/cfg/subject`, it is used to map subject views to paths and names

 views
-: Points at a JSON file that shows a path part (e.g. ids) and label to use for that view (e.g. "Eprint ID").
+: (required) Points at a JSON file that shows a path part (e.g. ids) and label to use for that view (e.g. "Eprint ID").

 organization
-: The name of your organization (used by the Pandoc templates)
+: (used in templates) The name of your organization (used by the Pandoc templates)

 site_title
-: The website title (used by the Pandoc templates)
+: (used in templates) The website title (used by the Pandoc templates)

 site_welcome
-: The website welcome statement (used by the Pandoc templates)
+: (used in templates) The website welcome statement (used by the Pandoc templates)

+htdocs
+: (has default value) This is the directory to host the website (or replicate from), it functions as your document root

+templates
+: (has default value) This is the directory that holds your website templates

+static
+: (has default value) This is the directory that holds your static files and assets (e.g. css, favicon, non-content images like logos)

+bucket
+: (optional) This is a URI To the S3 (or S3 like) bucket to host the public static website if you are using **publisher.py** and **invalidate_cloudfront.py** programs

 distribution_id
-: This is the Cloudfront identifier to invalidate the cache in Cloudfront
+: (optional) This is the ID number used by Cloudfront for invalidating CDN cache.
+It is only used by **includate_cloudfront.py**.
+It is only used by **includate_cloudfront.py**

 ### views JSON file content